Anne Aly: Political career

+Opposition (2016–2022)

-Aly was preselected as the Labor candidate for Cowan for the 2016 federal election and was successful in winning the seat from the incumbent, Luke Simpkins, with a 5.2% swing, by a margin of 0.68 points.
+Aly was preselected as the Labor candidate for Cowan for the 2016 federal election and was successful in winning the seat from the incumbent, Luke Simpkins, with a 5.2-point swing, by a margin of 0.68 points.

 During the 2016 election campaign, Liberal Party Justice Minister Michael Keenan was accused of starting a smear campaign against Aly in regards to her previous counter-terrorism work at PaVE.
 Julie Bishop, Mathias Cormann, John Howard, and Luke Simpkins followed Keenan's lead.
 However, prior to Aly becoming a Labor candidate, Simpkins had written to Aly in 2015 to convey his admiration for her counter-terrorism work including "content of your media interviews and approach to the threat of radicalisation", and Aly's work had been actively supported by the Coalition government.

 In 2016, after speaking against comments from Immigration Minister Peter Dutton regarding Lebanese Muslim immigration, Aly was subject to a series of online attacks and death threats directed at her family.
-Several comments were reported to the Australian Federal Police’s Protection Liaison Unit, but no arrests where made.
+Several comments were reported to the Australian Federal Police's Protection Liaison Unit, but no arrests were made.

 In 2017, Aly was the victim of a fake-news attack claiming that she refused to lay a wreath at an ANZAC Day service in Perth.
 The story was promulgated by the Love Australia or Leave Party.
 Aly asserted that she was "insulted by the allegation she refused to lay a wreath".
-The leader of the Love Australia or Leave Party later apologized for the social media post and the inaccuracy of the information.
+The leader of the Love Australia or Leave Party later apologised for the social media post and the inaccuracy of the information.